JrGamer410/RobocopyGUI/README.md

 # RobocopyGUI
 A GUI app for the Robocopy Windows tool.
+Runs on Windows versions with Robocopy and .NET Framework 3.5 or higher

 # Supported Options
 The following options are supported: